-Our team offer a professional service and years of experience to ensure you get the best possible results.
+Our team offers a professional service and years of experience to ensure you get the best possible results.

 An independent analytics laboratory performs all post job testing, we outsource this service to avoid any conflict of interest and to provide independent results.
 This provides assurance for all parties involved that the job has been completed and the mold has been removed.

-Air quality statistics are collected and collated and then referenced against a cross section of published standards and guidelines.
-Results are analysed and reviewed by a molecular scientist to provide you with an affordable high-quality report, instantly.
+Air quality statistics are collected and collated and then referenced against a cross-section of published standards and guidelines.
+Results are analyzed and reviewed by a molecular scientist to provide you with an affordable high-quality report, instantly.